ojaskatiyar0202/nash-equilibria/README.md

 while an odd number does not, over 257 flips for `n = 3,4,5`.
 That last one is what justifies the `2^(l-1)` factor, so it carries weight.

-## Known bug, left in

-`partition_equilibria` calls `print(game.A)` instead of `print(self.A)` on line
-286, so it depends on a module-level variable named `game` that exists only because the usage block at the bottom of the file creates one.
-Import the class anywhere else and it raises `NameError`.
-The dissertation appendix has `print(self.A)`, so this is a regression in the working copy.

-It is left unfixed so the source file stays exactly as submitted.
-Three tests are marked `xfail(strict=True, raises=NameError)` to pin it, which means they will start failing the moment it is fixed, and that is the intent.
-The fix is one character.

 ## Scope

 Enumeration walks all `n!` permutations, so runtime is factorial. `n <= 8` runs